Newer economies allow more high tech freedom at work

 "That pervaded everything.
 We thought there would be much more interest from the more mature working environments.
 It was partly about being able to draw the line between work and home life," he told Reuters.

-The consumerisation of IT is eroding the large corporate customer base that technology providers like Microsoft (MSFT.O) and BlackBerry maker Research in Motion RIM.TO enjoy, to the benefit of Apple (AAPL.O), Google (GOOG.O) and others.
+The consumerisation of IT is eroding the large corporate customer base that technology providers like Microsoft and BlackBerry maker Research in Motion enjoy, to the benefit of Apple, Google and others.

 As consumers become more tech-savvy and have more gadgets at home, they are less likely to tolerate the choices of IT managers, which are often made for reasons of convenience and cost-effectiveness and are slow to respond to market trends.